 19. Confidence in an unfaithful man in a day of distress is like a broken tooth or a lame foot.

-20. Singing songs to a heavy heart is like taking away a garment on a cold day or like vinegar on natron.
+20. Singing songs to a heavy heart is like taking a garment away on a cold day, or like vinegar on natron.

 ¶21.
-If someone who hates you is hungry, give him food to eat, and if he is thirsty, give him water to drink.
+If someone who hates you is hungry, give him food to eat, and if he is thirsty, give him water to drink;

-22. Thus will you heap burning coals on his head, and the
+22.thus, you heap burning coals on his head, and the